emadghaffari/micro-template/app/router/middleware/README.md

 ### new method
-1- create a method [http-unary,streaming] type
-2- use method in your config
+1- create a method [http, unary, streaming] type \br 2- use method in your config